awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/migrate-from-third-party-sdks.md

 ## Introduction

-Generally, in order not to affect your normal business analysis, when migrating from a third-party SDK to Clickstream SDK, we recommend that you integrate your existing SDK with Clickstream SDK for a period of time, and then remove it when you think that Clickstream SDK can replace the previous SDK.

-This article mainly introduces how to integrate Clickstream SDK and third-party SDK into your application at the same time.
-After understanding this article, you will be able to synchronously integrate third-party SDKs with the Clickstream SDK with minimal code modifications, which will help you transition your data analytics business from other SDKs to Clickstream more smoothly.
+This article provides a best practice for you to migrate from a third-party SDK to Clickstream SDK.
+If you already have an SDK in your app or website, and you want to replace it with Clickstream SDK, we recommended you adopt this practice which allow you to achieve a smooth migration with the following benefits:

+* Minimum code changes
+* Reuse existing data tracking codes
+* Quick implementation time
+* Dual measurement to ensure data completeness

+In summary, we recommend you create one overarching analytic logger function that encapsulates all the event logging methods from both legacy SDK and Clickstream SDK, so that you have one API to log event data to multiple destinations.
+Once you satisfy with the data, you can easily update the function to disable the legacy SDK data logging.

-To make it easier to understand, we will use Clickstream Web SDK as an example to introduce, for third-party analytics SDK, we take Firebase SDK as an example to introduce, and assume that you have integrated Firebase Web SDK.
+To make it easier to understand, we will use Clickstream Web SDK to replace Firebase Web SDK (GA4 SDK) as an example to illustrate.
+Assuming that you have integrated Firebase Web SDK in your website, you can follow below steps.

 ## Step 1: Integrate Clickstream Web SDK